-- A recent study by the CDC showed that individuals 50-64 years old that were fully vaccinated and had received a booster were 46x less likely to be hospitalized due to COVID-19.
+- A study by the CDC showed that individuals 50-64 years old that were fully vaccinated and had received a booster were 46x less likely to be hospitalized due to COVID-19.

 Be getting the booster, your immunity can stay strong and protect against the Omicron variant and potential future variants.

 The CDC and FDA recommend everyone over the age of 5 get a booster.